common name: Brazilian peppertree seed chalcid

 The Brazilian peppertree seed chalcid presumably has two generations per year that are synchronized with the winter and spring drupe production periods of its host plant.
 The sex ratio of wasps emerging from drupes of Brazilian peppertree averaged over a two-year period was 2:1 (females: males) (Wheeler et al. 2001).

 The Brazilian peppertree seed chalcid is capable of developing and reproducing on plants in the genera Rhus and Schinus.
-The host range of the insect includes at least three Rhus spp. native to South Africa, including Rhus laevigata L. and R. angustifolia L. (Hussey 1956, Grissell 1979, Yoshioka and Markin 1991).
-Schinus molle L. and S. terebinthifolius, which are both native to South America, are considered novel host plants (Hussey 1956, Habeck et al. 1989).
-No native members of the Anacardiaceae found within the Florida distribution of Brazilian peppertree are attacked by the wasp despite numerous attempts to rear the insect from the drupes of high-risk species like winged sumac, Rhus copallina L. (Wheeler et al. 2001).
+The host range of the insect includes at least six Rhus spp. native to Africa, including Rhus angustifolia L., Rhus laevigata L., Rhus lancea L.f., Rhus natalensis (Krauss), Rhus tripartita (Ucria) Grande, and Rhus vulgaris Meikle (Hussey 1956, Grissell 1979, Yoshioka and Markin 1991, Scheffer and Grissell 2003).
+Schinus molle L. and Schinus terebinthifolia, which are both native to South America, are considered novel host plants (Hussey 1956, Habeck et al. 1989, Scheffer and Grissell 2003).
+No native members of the Anacardiaceae found within the Florida distribution of Brazilian peppertree are attacked by the wasp despite numerous attempts to rear the insect from the drupes of high-risk species like winged sumac, Rhus copallinum L. (Wheeler et al. 2001).

 Megastigmus transvaalensis inhibits seed production and may reduce the spread of Brazilian peppertree into natural areas where this invasive weed is displacing native species.
 In a two-year study, up to 31% and 76% of the Brazilian peppertree drupes were damaged by the wasp during the winter and spring fruit production periods, respectively (Wheeler et al. 2001).
 The drupes that are damaged by the wasp also fail to germinate.
 It remains to be determined why a higher incidence of wasp-damaged drupes was observed in Brazilian peppertree plants occurring north of Lake Okeechobee and in more inland rather than coastal sites (Wheeler et al. 2001).